bharatvansh/habit-tracker/TASK_COMPLETION_SUMMARY.md

 ### Priority 1: Build Habit DNA™
 **This is your killer feature.** It's unique, shareable, and creates emotional attachment.
 No competitor has anything like it.

-### Priority 2: Ship Quick Wins
+### Priority 2: Ship Initial Features
-**Build momentum fast.** The quick wins take 1-4 hours each but create immediate visible improvements.
+**Build momentum fast.** Start with features that create immediate visible improvements.

 ### Priority 3: Add Miss Intelligence
 **Differentiate your approach.** This removes guilt and creates a growth mindset framework that competitors lack.